MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 - Suspend: Automatically suspends a workflow job after a Write-Information command is carried out, to allow users to see the messages before continuing.
-The workflow can be resumed at the user’s discretion.
+The workflow can be resumed at the user's discretion.

 - SilentlyContinue: No effect.
 The informational messages are not (Default) displayed, and the script continues without interruption.